 Currently, Jennifer is working on a long-term butterfly monitoring program in the southern Gulf Islands, Vancouver Island and the Lower Mainland, along with habitat restoration for Taylor’s checkerspot butterflies in Helliwell Provincial Park, Hornby Island.
 Jennifer’s interests include invertebrate public education, music, jogging, and hiking.

-Jan is a landscape ecologist with Environment Canada, Canadian Wildlife Service.
+Jan is a landscape ecologist who has worked with Environment Canada, Canadian Wildlife Service and the BC Conservation Data Centre, Ministry of Environment.
 She provides scientific support to facilitate and encourage sustainable, ecosystem-based land use decisions.
 She works with federal, provincial, regional, and local government staff as well as non-government organizations and individuals, often in multi-agency partnership projects.
 She has been a member of the GOERT Conservation Planning and Site Protection RIG since its inception.

 Says Jan: “It’s been very rewarding to be part of a multi-agency initiative that is focused on conserving of one of our most endangered ecosystems.
 By providing the scientific context and rationale for protection of Garry oak ecosystems to land users and decision makers, the RIG is promoting and achieving tangible conservation results on the ground.”
 Jan was presented with a coveted Acorn Award at GOERT's AGM 2011.